bizarrefriendsclub/icreeps.com/content/sections/section1.md

 improvecontrast: true
 ---
 # About
 Internet Creeps is a collection of 222 NFTs on the Internet Computer.
-Releasing exclusively through Entrepot, the collection features captivating generative art and 1:1 characters.
+Available now on [Entrepot](https://entrepot.app/), the collection features captivating generative art and 1:1 characters.
 Value will be brought to holders in the form of community driven publications and product launches.
-Join the Internet Creep family and be a part of our exciting journey through the IC!
+Join the Internet Creeps family and be a part of  journey through the IC!
+[Get yours today at Entrepot](https://entrepot.app/marketplace/internet-creeps)
 # Roadmap

 ## PHASE 1